-Gamma radioactivity detection by using a system composed of a scintillating crystal coupled to a photon detector.
+Gamma radioactivity detection by using a system composed of a

 Gamma rays interact with matter by three processes: Compton Scattering, Photoelectric Effect and Pair Production (whenever the energy exceeds the 1.022 MeV threshold corresponding to the e+e- rest mass).
 The cross section of each process depends on the energy of the gamma ray.